datzmyboy/simulated_data1/README.md

   * Flag orders marked as Cancelled or Returned that still contribute to sales

   * Create a Data_Issue_Flag column to mark problematic records

+Task 2: Excel Formula Proficiency
+Objective: Apply business logic using Excel formulas.

+* Create a Final_Sales column:

+* Cancelled → 0

+* Returned → Negative value

+* Completed → Net sales

+* Create a High_Value_Order flag based on sales thresholds

+* Use logical Excel functions such as IF, AND, and OR

+Task 3: Pivot Tables & Management Reporting
+Objective: Summarize data for management-level reporting.

+ * Build pivot tables for:

+ * Total final sales by platform

+ * Total quantity sold by product

+ * Total returned sales by country

+ *Create charts and organize them into a management report sheet

+Task 4: Discrepancy & Root Cause Analysis
+Objective: Interpret results and identify potential business issues.

+* Identify which platform has higher return impact

+* ssess whether discounts are associated with return behavior

+* Determine which products should be prioritized for audit

+Task 5: Process Improvement Recommendations
+Objective: Propose actionable improvements based on analysis.

+ * Recommend ways to improve:

+ * Data accuracy

+ * Product listing audit processes

+ * Reporting efficiency